And our Fantastic Student Assistants

-will be a sophomore at the North Allegheny School District for the 2013 to 2014 school year.
-Kevin participated in Andrew's Leap during the summer of 2012 and is returning this year as a teaching assistant for the intro programming track.
-Harboring a great passion for computers, Kevin programs games almost as frequently as he plays them, and he has taught computer applications to teachers and students alike at his school.
+will be a senior at the North Allegheny School District in the fall.
+Kevin was a teaching assistant for the Intro Programming track at Leap during the last two summers and is returning to teach a third year.
+Harboring a great passion for computers, Kevin programs games almost as frequently as he plays them, and he has taught computer applications to teachers and students at his school.

 Griffin van de Venne

-is a rising junior at North Allegheny Senior High School.
-Rohan participated in Andrew’s Leap during the 2012 session.
-Through Andrew’s Leap he discovered his interests in computer programming and robotics, and is excited to be able to teach others this year.
+Rohan participated in Leap during the 2012 session.
+Through Leap he discovered his interests in computer programming and robotics, and was excited to be able to teach Robotics to others these last two years, and continue teaching this year.
+Rohan starts at Carnegie Mellon’s Computer Science Department this fall.
 Apart from technology, Rohan enjoys playing ultimate frisbee, tennis, and percussion.

 Key: TA = Teaching Assistant